SaloniSharma2001/Functional-Programming-JAVA-/README.md

                 System.out.pritnln("Hello World!");
                 }`

-  But lamda doedn't need methods return type or public or the name.
+  But lambda doesn't need methods return type or public or the name.
 It's smart enough for understanding those, it just uses -> expression and line of code

 `aBlockOfCode =() -> {
                 System.out.pritnln("Hello World!");
                 }`

-A function without access modifier, name and return type can be representes as lambda expression and can be assigned to a variable as given above.
+A function without access modifier, name and return type can be represented as lambda expression and can be assigned to a variable as given above.
 Now for one line of code we don't need parentheses and hence the above code can be written as

 `aBlockOfCode =() -> System.out.pritnln("Hello World!");`